SYLLABUS VIEW, English 211.001, Fall 2007

-Boldface black type indicates terms of art, concepts, and essential literary reference points which you should be able to define and explain for the day on which they're scheduled because they are relevant to understanding the reading.
+Boldface black type indicates "terms of art," words that professional literary scholars use and that cannot be paraphrased because they describe basic literary concepts and formal features of literary works that are essential to the profession.
+Using our terms of art correctly is one way to signal that you belong to this subculture of academia.
+You should be able to define and explain the terms of art for the day on which they're scheduled because they are relevant to understanding the reading.
 Most definitions are to be found in Abrams' Glossary (required for English majors and on Course Reserve at the library).
 I also have hyperlinked each term to a short definition with examples.
 To see the entire glossary, click here.
-All page numbers correspond to the Seventh Edition (2000) of the Norton Anthology of English Literature, Volume 1.
+Some page numbers correspond to the Ninth Edition (2000) of the Norton Anthology of English Literature, Volume 1, but you may find many left-over 8th edition page numbers.
+If the numbers do not fit the assignment, follow the table of contents of the edition you are reading.

 Week 1